Available 24X7 Call For Free Consultation (281) 587-1111

 We frequently receive calls from personal injury victims asking, “Can I fire my personal injury attorney?”
 They are seeking to change attorneys for various reasons.
 About 99% of the time, the problem involves communication gaps in the attorney-client relationship.

-Can I fire my personal injury attorney?
+Can I fire my personal injury lawyer and hire a new one?

 Reasons to Fire Your Personal Injury Lawyer